DavidCastilloAlvarado/Path-planning-and-Reinforcement-Learning/getting map/readme.md

 in this section we will learn how to finde obstacles into any picture

 # Pipelines:
-This the way that we achieve our aim.
+This is the way that we achieve our aim.
 1. GaussianBlur
 2. Get the range of values in HSV for the obstacles